 Elissa Bantug, a two-time breast cancer survivor with an extensive history of breast cancer advocacy who counsels patients on intimacy.
-She is the co-director for the Young Women with Breast Cancer Program at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center
+She is a Healthcare Consultant and Patient Advocate.

 When you’ve had breast cancer, one of the biggest challenges can be determining how and when is the right way to tell a potential partner about your cancer.
 Whether you are a current breast cancer patient, have completed your treatment, or are living with advanced disease, the idea of going on a date may feel daunting.